Knights Templar: War

+After the fall of Ascalon, the Templars continued operating in that region from their castle at Gaza.
+In June 1154 they attacked Abbas ibn Abi al-Futuh, the vizier of Egypt, when he tried to flee from Cairo to Damascus after losing a power struggle.
+Abbas was killed and the Templars captured his son, who they later sent back to the Fatimids.
+In the late 1150s the Egyptians launched raids against the Crusaders in the areas of Gaza and Ascalon.

 Decline

 In the mid-12th century, the tide began to turn in the Crusades.
-The Islamic world had become more united under effective leaders such as Saladin.
+The Islamic world had become more united under effective leaders such as Saladin, and the reborn Sunni regime in Egypt.
 Dissension arose among Christian factions in and concerning the Holy Land.
 The Knights Templar were occasionally at odds with the two other Christian military orders, the Knights Hospitaller and the Teutonic Knights, and decades of internecine feuds weakened Christian positions, both politically and militarily.
 After the Templars were involved in several unsuccessful campaigns, including the pivotal Battle of Hattin, Jerusalem was recaptured by Muslim forces under Saladin in 1187.
 The Holy Roman Emperor Frederick II reclaimed the city for Christians in the Sixth Crusade of 1229, without Templar aid, but only held it for a little more than a decade.
 In 1244, the Ayyubid dynasty together with Khwarezmi mercenaries recaptured Jerusalem, and the city did not return to Western control until 1917 when, during World War I, the British captured it from the Ottoman Empire.

 The Templars were forced to relocate their headquarters to other cities in the north, such as the seaport of Acre, which they held for the next century.
 It was lost in 1291, followed by their last mainland strongholds, Tortosa (Tartus in present-day Syria) and Atlit (in present-day Israel).
 Their headquarters then moved to Limassol on the island of Cyprus, and they also attempted to maintain a garrison on tiny Arwad Island, just off the coast from Tortosa.
 In 1300, there was some attempt to engage in coordinated military efforts with the Mongols via a new invasion force at Arwad.
 In 1302 or 1303, however, the Templars lost the island to the Egyptian Mamluk Sultanate in the siege of Arwad.
 With the island gone, the Crusaders lost their last foothold in the Holy Land.